OCA/sale-workflow/sale_packaging_default/README.rst

   fields.
 - When selecting a product to sell, its default packaging is added automatically.
+- You can make packaging mandatory if the product has available packagings for Sales.

 ..
 IMPORTANT::
    This is an alpha version, the data model and design can change at any time without warning.